miurahr/qrcchecker/README.rst

     If output option is not specified, a `<directory>.qrc` file or `resources.qrc` in the current directory will be generated when multiple directories are specified.
     File entries in generated qrc file are sorted in ascendent order.

+-e,--exclude   specify patterns to exclude from qrc listing.

 -h,--help  show this help message and exit